The Center for Jewish-Arab Economic Development: Business Unit & Sulam Loan Fund

 The Sulam Loan Fund, the main initiative within the Business Unit, was founded in 2004 in order to provide urgently required credit for small businesses under Arab or joint Jewish-Arab ownership.
 The fund is a joint partnership between CJAED, UJA-Federation of NY, Mercantile Discount Bank, Olivestone Trust, and large private donors.
 Over the past five years, loan funds in Israel have become an emerging strategy for Jewish Federations to provide resources for economic development, regional growth, and the creation of much-needed new jobs.
 Within this partnership, CJAED guarantees 50% of the loan to facilitate access to credit for entrepreneurs who do not have sufficient collateral including small individually or family-run enterprises, innovative businesses, women entrepreneurs and young business owners.
 It is the first loan fund to specialize in Israel's Arab sector and has assisted in the disbursement of 279 loans totaling $6.4 million since 2004.
 Loan sizes vary from $10,000 - $38,000 with the average loan summing to $23,000.
 The loans are granted for long-term periods - up to 5 years.

 In 2009, 45% of the loans were for business creation and 55% for expansion.
 Examples for businesses that received a loan are restaurants, a cosmetics and hair care business and more.
 Sulam Fund has also enabled 104 women to create or expand their businesses with approximately $2 million of credit.
 Recent increases in the size of fund's collateral pool has enabled more loans to be approved by 43 of Mercantile Discount bank's branches.

 On July 1, 2009, CJAED and Konrad Adenauer Stiftung hosted the 4th Annual "Jewish-Arab" Business Conference at the Dan Acadia Hotel in Herzliya.
-The conference, entitled "Economic Opportunities in Times of Crisis" featured both Jewish and Arab speakers who addressed the effect of the global financial crisis and the consequences for Israel's Arab communities and businesses.
+The conference, entitled "Economic Opportunities in Times of Crisis" featured both Jewish and Arab speakers who addressed the effect of the 2008 financial crisis and the consequences for Israel's Arab communities and businesses.
 Speakers included Avishay Braverman, Minister of Minority Affairs, Ramiro Cibrian-Uzal, Head of the EU Delegation to Israel, and Aiman Saif, Director of the Authority for the Economic Development of the Arab, Druze and Circassian Sectors.

 The Business Unit is led by Mr. Tarek Bashir, an attorney and a member of the advising committee of the Prime Minister's Office Authority for the Economic Development of the Arab Druze and Circassian Sectors.